codacy/docs/docs/organizations/using-a-coding-standard.md

 1. Select existing repositories that should follow the new coding standard and click **Save and apply standard**.

-    Codacy will use the new coding standard when analyzing the next commit on each selected repository.
+    Codacy will start using the new coding standard on the next analysis of each selected repository.

     ![Applying the coding standard to repositories](images/coding-standard-apply.png)